cjenaro/MemoryGame/README.md

 ## Dependencies

-For this project I am not using any dependencies, just my own CSS, HTML and JavaScript
+For this project I only used a Google Font dependency.
 ## Screenshot

 [Screenshot](https://imgur.com/o5bSCMo)